 On the health side of potential explanations, we have so far explored age patterns at older ages in general health status and mortality.
 While both health dimensions may play a role in shaping consumption profiles at older ages their ability either alone or together to account for the much flatter nondurable consumption with age in the United States compared to the UK seems limited.
-The final health dimension we examine-health expenditures appears to us to offer far more potential since there are large differences between the two countries.
+The final health dimension we examine-health expenditures-appears to us to offer far more potential since there are large differences between the two countries.
 While consumption of medical services may increase in both countries as individuals age, differences in how the costs of these are financed will show up as differences in both the level of measured out-of-pocket expenditures and their dispersion.

-How health costs are financed at older ages in the two countries are quite different.
+The manner in which health costs are financed at older ages in the two countries are quite different.
 To a large extent, UK medical costs at all ages are paid by the state with very little absorbed by the individual.
-8 State provision not only includes medications, doctor visits, and hospitalizations.
+State provision not only includes medications, doctor visits, and hospitalizations but sometimes long term care costs as well (care costs may be provided by local authorities free of charge, or at subsidized rates, subject to a means test of resources).
 Charges are however typically levied for prescription drugs and dental care.
-There are also often charges for long-term care costs as we discuss below.